EFishery: Fraud

-An audit at the end of 2024 eFishery allegedly committed financial fraud by providing false financial statements since 2018.
+An audit at the end of 2024 showed that eFishery allegedly committed financial fraud by providing false financial statements since 2018.
 The audit showed that the company have two financial statements - one for internal use and the other for external use.
-The external financial statements are falsified and provided for external auditors, shareholders, and the bank, while the internal financial statements reflected the reality of the company.
+The external financial statements were allegedly falsified and provided for external auditors, shareholders, and the bank, while the internal financial statements reflected the reality of the company.
 The fraud encompassed reporting a profit of IDR 261 billion while losing IDR 578 billion.
 The external financial statements reported continuous profits while the internal financial statements reflected continuous losses since 2021.
 Other frauds include reporting income 4.8 times larger than reality, overstating the revenue by US$600 million and claiming having 400,000 feeding facilities while only having 24,000 facilities.
-The audit also uncovered that the fraud have begun in 2018 when Gibran attempted to secure a series A funding by creating shell corporations to artificially boost the income of the company.
-Gibran, the CEO and the founder of the company and Chrisna Aditya, the co-founder and the chief product officer of the company, have resigned from the company after the audit results surfaced.
+The audit also uncovered that the fraud have begun in 2018 when Gibran attempted to secure a Series A funding by creating shell corporations to artificially boost the income of the company.
+Gibran, the CEO and the founder of the company and Chrisna Aditya, the co-founder and the chief product officer of the company, resigned from the company after the audit results surfaced.

-In 2025, the company claimed that it had fulfilled all of its creditor obligations to the banks and is not in danger of failing to pay its creditors.
-In January 2025, the company fired 100 of its employees.
-The union of the employees claimed that the company is planning to do mass layoffs in February.
+In 2025, the company claimed that it had fulfilled all of its creditor obligations to the banks and was not in danger of failing to pay its creditors.
+In January 2025, the company fired 100 of its employees. eFishery labor union members claimed that the company was planning to do mass layoffs in February.
 In February 2025, eFishery allegedly decided to lay off 300 of its employees.
-Indonesian Criminal Investigation Agency stated that eFishery had reported their former CEO Gibran at the end of 2024 and the investigations are ongoing.
+The Indonesian Criminal Investigation Agency stated that eFishery had reported their former CEO Gibran at the end of 2024 and the investigations are ongoing.
 The investigation will also involve the Indonesian Financial Services Authority.